Key Takeaways

 Regardless of its form, equity compensation is always subject to vesting schedules.
 You need to reward your team for staying with your company, and startups have typically used a four-year benchmark with a one-year cliff — this means, no ownership percentage is granted until an employee has worked at least twelve months.
 However, longer vesting schedules are becoming more commonplace as startups take longer to exit.

-Having a successful exit begins at the inception of your company and leadership team.
-Having the hard conversations early and fairly assessing everyone’s value to the enterprise is critical.
+Crafting a successful exit strategy begins at the inception of your company and leadership team.
+Having the hard conversations early, and fairly assessing everyone’s value to the enterprise, are critical.

 Noam Wasserman, founding director of USC’s Founder Central Initiative, studied more than 6,000 startups over 15 years.
 He reported that startups that chose an even-split by default, bypassing difficult but important discussions, were three times more likely to have unhappy founding team members.